openthread/wpantund/INSTALL.md

 -----------------------------

-Installing `wpantund` on OS X is largely similar to the process above, except things are complicated by the fact that we depend on DBus---and there is no native package manager for OS X. These instructions assume that you are using [Homebrew][2] as your package manager.
+Installing `wpantund` on OS X is largely similar to the process above, except things are complicated by the fact that we depend on D-Bus—and there is no native package manager for OS X. These instructions assume that you are using [Homebrew][2] as your package manager.